AlexTregub/producerConsumerCExample/README.md

     * Sleep for some random time <= MAX_WAIT_TIME
 * Signal completion for producer
 * Unlink from shared memory and exit

+## Sample runs (from local machine)
+Sample runs were performed 1 after the other, allowing time for both processes to finish normally.
+The logs of each run are stored in sampleRun1.log , sampleRun2.log , sampleRun3.log in the root directory of this github repository.